jrladd/CIS241/_pages/policies.md

 ### Email Response Time

 I encourage you to email me anytime with questions or thoughts about the class.
 It can sometimes take me up to 24 hours to respond to your message, but I will do my best to get back to you within that period.
+On the weekends (Friday 5pm–Monday 9am), the response time is 48 hours.
 This means that if you have a question about an assignment that you email to me the night before something is due, I may not be able to get back to you until after the assignment was due.
 In these cases, it’s best to plan ahead.
+But don't hesitate to email whenever you have a question, and I'll get back to you as soon as I can!

 ## Important Resources for this Class and Your College Journey